sahinidisa/tiympc.github.io/photos.markdown

 **Date**: Sat March 20, 2021

 **Description**: After walking miles down a railroad behind my college campus, I randomly came across this graphic.
+Not the most comforting message to see at sundown while miles away from campus with no way back but following a railroad! 😭